Take the 2-Minute quizfree quiz

 SHE'S RESILIENT

 Your communication style is your best tool for self-advocacy.
-This quiz helps you identify yours.
+Discover yours.

 Your reponses are private and your results personalized

-Quiz developed by Jennifer Zambito, MSW (Master of Social Work), specializing in chronic pain management, feminisit theory, and somatic techniques.
+Quiz developed by Jennifer Zambito, MSW (Master of Social Work), specializing in chronic pain management, feminist theory.

 take the 2-minute quiz